-This is the initial public offering of shares of Class A common stock of ACM Research, Inc. We are selling 2,000,000 shares of Class A common stock.
-The initial public offering price of shares of Class A common stock is \$5.60 per share.
-The Class A common stock has been approved for trading on the Nasdaq Global Market under the symbol "ACMR."
+We are offering shares of Class A common stock.
+This is our initial public offering, and no public market currently exists for the Class A common stock.
+We anticipate that the initial public offering price will be between \$ and \$ per share.
+We intend to apply to have the Class A common stock listed on the NASDAQ Global Market under the symbol "ACMR."

 We have two classes of common stock, Class A and Class B. Each share of Class A common stock is entitled to one vote.
 Each share of Class B common stock is entitled to twenty votes and is convertible at any time into one share of Class A common stock.
 The rights attributable to each class of common stock are otherwise identical.
-Immediately following this offering and the concurrent private placement described below, holders of Class B common stock will have 79.1% of the voting power of our outstanding capital stock and holders of Class A common stock will have the remaining 20.9%.
+Immediately following this offering, holders of Class B will have % of the voting power of our outstanding capital stock and holders of Class A common stock will have the remaining %.

-We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012 and will be subject to reduced public company reporting requirements.
-See "Prospectus Summary-Our Company-Implications of Being an Emerging Growth Company" on page 6.
+As an "emerging growth company," we are eligible for reduced public company reporting requirements.
+See "Prospectus Summary-Implications of Being an Emerging Growth Company" on page 5.

-Investing in Class A common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 12.
+Investing in Class A common stock involves risks.
+See "Risk Factors" beginning on page 11.

-Per Share Total Initial public offering price \$ 5.600 \$ 11,200,000 Underwriting discounts and commissions(1) \$ 0.392 \$ 784,000 Proceeds to us, before expenses \$ 5.208 \$ 10,416,000
+Per Share Total

+Initial public offering price \$ \$

+Underwriting discounts and commissions(1) \$ \$

+Proceeds to us, before expenses \$ \$